 Going through a divorce can be a difficult and confusing time.
-Divorces often involve lawyers, court dates, and a lot of time and costs.
-This is especially true for divorcing couples that can't agree on anything and require the intervention of attorneys and judges to resolve all of their disputes.
-On the other hand, there are some couples who don't have any disagreements and find themselves in a pretty straightforward divorce.
+Divorces often involve lawyers, court dates, and a lot of time and expenses.
+This is true for divorcing couples that can't agree on what to do and require the intervention of attorneys and judges to resolve their disputes.
+On the other hand, there are some couples who don't have any major disagreements and can proceed with a straightforward divorce.
 For them, the only legal help they likely need is guidance with filing their divorce papers.

-Most people, however, find themselves in the middle where they are able and willing to come to agreements outside of court, but may not be able to agree on everything.
-In these situations, the parties may have different views on how to best settle issues like child custody, support, and property division, but they may not necessarily have to go to court to settle their issues.
+Most people find themselves in the middle, where they are able and willing to come to agreements outside of court, but may not be able to agree on everything.
+In these situations, the parties may have different views on how to best settle issues like child custody, alimony support, and property division.
+However, they may not necessarily have to go to court to settle their issues.
 These couples could benefit from using a collaborative divorce procedure.

 Collaborative law refers to the process of removing disputes from the "fight and win" setting of a courtroom into a "troubleshoot and problem solve" setting of negotiations.
 Thus, a collaborative law divorce is a process by which parties use mediation and negotiations to settle their divorce.

 The defining characteristic of collaborative divorce is that the parties and attorneys all agree not to litigate.
 If one of the parties goes back on that agreement not to litigate, all the attorneys are still bound, and the parties who litigate anyway have to find new counsel.

 Some courts even make it mandatory that divorcing parties seek mediation or collaborative divorce before litigating in court.
 Note that it takes two willing participants for a collaborative law divorce to work.
 If your spouse is reluctant, mediation and negotiations may be fruitless.

 What Are the Benefits of Using a Collaborative Divorce?